build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 ---
-title: "Building a multi-region disaster recovery environment for Amazon AppStream 2.0"
+title: "Building a Multi-Region Disaster Recovery Environment for Amazon AppStream 2.0"
-description: "A step by step guide on how to build multi region disaster recovery environment for Amazon AppStream 2.0 using FSLogix CloudCache a user profile containerization and replication software."
+description: "A step by step guide on how to build a multi-Region disaster recovery environment for Amazon AppStream 2.0 using FSLogix CloudCache user profile containerization and replication software."
 tags:
   - aws
-  - disaster recovery
+  - disaster-recovery
-  - appstream 2.0
+  - appstream
+  - end-user-computing
-  - end user computing
+  - resilience

 spaces:
   - end user computing